Guatemala

 Auditing Framework

 The SAT and the BVNSA require companies under their supervision to have their statements audited in accordance with standards issued by the CCPAG.
-In 2007, the CCPAG adopted ISA through a Resolution with a provision stating that all subsequent revisions and updates as issued by the IAASB, including the stated effective date are adopted.
-Additionally, the SIB has adopted the 2013 ISA, as issued by the IAASB, for entities subject to its regulation, and, as the SIB has issued its own auditing manual, a modification has been made to ISA 700 to address the different accounting basis within its manual.
+In 2007, the CCPAG adopted ISA through a Resolution with a provision stating all subsequent revisions and updates as issued by the IAASB, including the stated effective date.
+Additionally, the SIB has adopted the ISA, as issued by the IAASB, for entities subject to its regulation.

 • Regulation of Accountancy Profession

 The accountancy profession in Guatemala is regulated at the professional level.
-There is one mandatory professional accountancy organization (PAO)—the Colegio de Contadores Públicos y Auditores de Guatemala (CCPAG)— and one voluntary PAO—the Instituto Guatemalteco de Contadores Públicos y Auditores (IGCPA).
-The accountancy profession in Guatemala is comprised of public accountants, which includes preparers, auditors, tax accountants, and accountants in business.
+The professional accountancy organization (PAO) with mandatory membership is the Colegio de Contadores Públicos y Auditores de Guatemala (CCPAG).
+The accountancy profession in Guatemala is comprised of public accountants and auditors.

 The CCPAG was established by Decree No. 72 of 2001.
 The decree does not set initial professional development or continuous professional development (CPD) requirements; however, it does state that all professional accountants must become members of the CCPAG to practice.
-Candidates aspiring to become members of CCPAG are required to obtain a bachelor’s accounting degree.
+Candidates aspiring to become CCPAG members must obtain a bachelor's accounting degree.

-In accordance with the Decree No. 72 of 2001, the CCPAG’s responsibilities include: (i) establishing membership requirements; (ii) maintaining a registry of professional accountants; (iii) setting CPD requirements; (iv) setting accounting and auditing standards for its members; (v) setting ethical requirements; (vi) carrying out investigative and disciplinary procedures; (vi) establishing and implementing a Quality Assurance (QA) review system; (vii) providing training programs for its members, and (viii) promoting improvements to the profession.
-Although the CCPAG is empowered to set mandatory CPD requirements for its members, the organization has adopted voluntary CPD.
+In accordance with the Decree No. 72 of 2001, the CCPAG's responsibilities include: (i) establishing membership requirements; (ii) maintaining a registry of professional accountants; (iii) establishing and setting CPD requirements; (iv) setting accounting and auditing standards for its members; (v) setting ethical requirements; (vi) carrying out investigative and disciplinary procedures; (vi) establishing and implementing a Quality Assurance (QA) review system; (vii) providing training programs for its members, and (viii) promoting improvements to the profession.

 Lastly, the Tax Administration, the Superintendence of Banks, and the Securities and Commodities Market maintain registries of public accountants, auditors, and audit firms providing services to companies under their supervision.
 Regulators require these individuals to have relevant practical experience and be a member of the CCPAG.